TL;DR

 - Writing the same length per gap as per strength — gaps deserve specificity, not equal real estate

-- Dropping the “what changed since last cycle” thread — managers reading a sequence of reviews want to see arc, not snapshots
+- Dropping the “what changed since last cycle” thread — managers reading a sequence of reviews want to see an arc, not a stack of snapshots

-- Letting AI write the closing line — that’s the one sentence you should write yourself
+- Letting AI write the closing line — that is the one sentence you should write yourself

 FAQ